 Things to do

-Hessing Crescent Reserve in Trott Park surrounds the Trott Park Neighbourhood Centre has which has a neighbourhood playground.
+Hessing Crescent Reserve in Trott Park surrounds the Trott Park Neighbourhood Centre.
+It is a neighbourhood level playground.

 The playground has a moulded plastic multistation under shady trees.
 Toddlers will love the slides and exploring the hidey-holes.
 The kangaroo and car springers will also keep them amused.